Olympus E-PL8 vs Panasonic TS7

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-PL8 emerges as the winner of the contest (14 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-PL8 comes out slightly ahead of the TS7 (14 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-PL8 and the Panasonic TS7 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.